nightrunner91/nightvue/README.md

 @include col(10, $md: 8, $lg: 6, $xs: 12);
 @include col(12, 10, 10, 8, 6, 9);
 ```
-If you need to apply offset to column use `@offset()` mixin.
+If you need apply offset to column use `@offset()` mixin.
 It will add `margin-left` property to selector.
 You can pass number from 0 to 12 for each breakpoint.
 Note that if you don't pass any params, mixin won't apply any styles:
 ```
 @include offset(6);
 @include offset(0, $sm: 4);